Referral information

 Are current service users still receiving the same level of support from NRGDS?

-Have you engaged with transgender people about these decisions?
+Have you consulted transgender people about these decisions?

 Unfortunately, we were not able to consult with transgender people about pausing referrals last year.
 As a Trust we would usually consult with service users about decisions we make.
 However, this was not possible on this occasion.
 The decision to pause referrals, and its impacts, was carefully considered, but this was driven by the need to maintain safety and quality for service users.